UedaTakeyuki/EncLst/README.md

 This is for what humans write a **list of data** with **attributes** and **title string** that a computer handles the data.
 Typically the data is something ID like a **URL of a website** or a **content ID of YouTube**.

 ## Why not JSON?
 JSON is a rich notation enough to represent general objects including lists.
 There is no difficulty for a computer program to handle a JSON.
-However it comes to humans, it isn't easy to write a no-error JSON string.
+However it comes to humans, it is **NOT easy to write a no-error JSON string**.
 When you try to write JSON by hand, you may notice the following pitfalls:

 - Prohibition of dangling commas
 - String escaping

-Even experienced software engineers (like me :-) write a JSON by hand carefully, it's impossible to continue writing without any errors.
+Even when experienced software engineers (like me :-) write a JSON by hand carefully, it's impossible to keep writing **without any errors**.
 Furthermore, asking **non-engineering end users** to input **error-free JSON** is unreasonable.

 This is exactly my motivation for creating enclst.
 JSON is impossible for a non-engineer end user.
 A more succinct alternative must be necessary.